uber/AutoDispose/README.md

 * `autodispose-android-archcomponents` has a `AndroidLifecycleScopeProvider` for use with `LifecycleOwner` and `Lifecycle` implementations.
 * `autodispose-android-archcomponents-test` has a `TestLifecycleOwner` for use in testing.

-For each artifact, there is a corresponding kotlin extensions artifact with it.
-Example:
-`autodispose-android` -> `autodispose-android-ktx`.

 Note that the project is compiled against Java 8.
 If you need support for lower Java versions, you should use D8 (Android Gradle Plugin 3.2+) or desugar as needed (depending on the build system).